ahershailesh/ChatBot/README.md

 #### Why I chose it
 I find myself capable enough to manage a product starting from scratch and marinating it for long time.
 I can design and develop an application foundation fairly by considering long term on going process of application development.

+## App Architecture
+I used VIPER architecture to support main functionalities.

+### VIPER
+I used VIPER for User Listing and Chat screens.
+Controllers render ViewModels on the screen.
+Interactor handles API requests for user listing, while  Presenters manages communication between Controller and Interactor.
+Router is responsible for the navigation between screens.

 ### Directory Structure

 ```